Bronx Community College

 The Bronx Community College of the City University of New York (BCC) is a public community college in the Bronx, New York City.
 It is part of the City University of New York system.

 History

 The college was established in 1957 through the efforts of civic-minded groups who felt that there was a growing need for more higher education facilities in the Bronx.
 Classes began at Hunter College, and later at the former site of the Bronx High School of Science.

 In 1973, the Dormitory Authority of the State of New York acquired the University Heights campus from New York University (NYU), which had sold the campus under threat of imminent bankruptcy.
-Beginning in the fall of that year, the BCC moved its operations to the 55 acre site overlooking the Harlem River.
+Beginning that fall, the BCC moved its operations to the 55 acre site overlooking the Harlem River.

 In 2012, the North Hall and Library opened.
-The building is designed to resemble many of the historic buildings on campus, and on one end is located next to an entrance of the Hall of Fame for Great Americans.
+The building is designed to resemble many of the historic structures on campus, and one end of the building is located next to an entrance of the Hall of Fame for Great Americans.